10 Week Intermediate Throwing Course (Level 2)

 • Trimming Week 3 work

-• Controlling wall tension and refining internal and external curves
+• Developing control of wall tension and internal/external curves

 Week 6: Reflection & Studio Break